sushibagel/PoE-Mechanic-Watch/README.md

 To avoid the need to change all your settings on each update I recommend not copying over not copying the "Settings" folder from the update zip.

+The Auto Enable/Disable feature is currently in Beta.
+For it to work it requires the "Output Dialogue To Chat" setting to be turned on in the "UI" section of the settings in game.
+I've tried to be as thorough as possible in adding dialogs but I may have missed some as there is some variance in the.

+For the "Launch Path of Exile" tray menu command to work properly, the game must be launched at least once with this tool running first.

+To give me feedback on feel free to message me on Reddit at: Sushibagels, message me in game at ExilesFate, on the Path Of Exile website at Sushibagel, or through the Github issue tracker.

 Additional Notes:
 New hideouts can be added to the Hideout menu by editing the "HideoutList.txt" and typing in the hideout name on a new line.